 Physical therapy and speech therapy provide exercise techniques – an integral part of cancer care.
 Exercise can help by building muscle strength, improving range of motion and flexibility, and addressing edema issues prior to starting cancer treatments.
 Rehabilitation can continue throughout radiation and chemotherapy.
 This effort to continue therapy during cancer treatment can result in your return to normal daily activities more quickly.

 McKee outpatient physical therapy offers treatment to those suffering from swelling disorders.
 Edema is not uncommon during the course of treatment for cancer.
-If this applies to you, or if you are seeking information, please feel free to contact Lisa Hays, PT at ( 970) 635-4171.
+If this applies to you, or if you are seeking information, please call (970) 635-4171.

 Lymphedema is a swelling disorder caused by the abnormal accumulation of fluid.
 It can be caused from a congenital abnormality (something you are born with), or from trauma to the lymphatic system (surgery, lymph node removal, radiation, etc.).
 Lymphedema presents as swelling in a distinct area (leg, arm, neck), with swelling in both limbs unusual.
 This condition is not reversible.

 Lymphedema can develop immediately after trauma to the lymphatic system or many years later.
 A simple bee sting, plane trip or fall can be enough to trigger lymphedema.
 Lymphedema that is left untreated can affect quality of life by causing the need for larger-sized clothing, fibrosis (hardening of the tissue), limitations in motion, nerve irritation, and increased risk for infection.

 Not all edema present during and after cancer treatment is true lymphedema.
 Edema can linger after surgery or radiation, as well as being a side effect of some drugs.
 Physical therapy can be beneficial in addressing most forms of edema.
 If you are experiencing persistent edema, speak to your physician about physical therapy.